Adriana Verelst: Biography

 Verelst was the only surviving daughter of Herman Verelst (a portrait painter) and Cecilia Fend, originally from Venice.
 The date and place of her birth are uncertain.
 Her parents had been in Vienna from where they fled from the Turkish siege of 1683 to London.
 Another daughter, Anna Catharina had been born and had died in Vienna in 1681.
 Verelst was granted British citizenship in 1711 (showing that she wasn't born in Britain).
 The marriage bond for her wedding of 4 June 1717 gave her age as about 34.
 Given that her parents arrived in London in 1684, the likely year of birth would be 1682, 1683 or 1684.
 Thus she may have been born in Vienna or on the road from there to England.

 In 1711, Adriana and her brother, John Verelst, applied for naturalization.

 Her marriage bond described Verelst as a spinster of St Giles in the Fields (where her father had been buried).
 Her husband was Richard Baker, a widower of St Andrew's Holborn with one daughter, aged about 42.
 His occupation was as a plumber and he seems to have been a person of some standing.
 The marriage took place on 6 June 1717 at St Michael Queenhithe.

 Within four months, the marriage had broken down.
 As soon as 7 October 1717, Richard Baker had made a deposition to the Court of Equity.
-Baker claimed that, as husband, all of Verelst's property was rightfully his and should have been made over to him.
+Baker claimed that, as husband, all of Verelst's property was rightfully his and should have been made over to him, including her inheritance from her father.
 However, he claimed, Verelst had sold a substantial amount of goods (including pictures) to a local dealer on or about 29 August 1717.
 He appealed to the court for restitution of his property or compensation.
 The outcome was that Richard and Verelst agreed to separate and live apart.
 A judgement of 25 November 1718 awarded her an annuity of £40 per annum for life for ‘separate maintenance and in lieu and satisfaction of any Demand Right or Title’ that she might later claim.
 Richard Baker died intestate on 12 December 1732.
 A subsequent inventory revealed substantial wealth including a house and lease on farms in Highgate.
 She did claim Richard Baker's inheritance on his death (he having died intestate) but lost with the estate awarded to Baker's daughter from his first marriage, Elizabeth Pearce.